jrladd/CIS241/assignments/presentation.md

 ## Responding to Videos

 In addition to making a video presentation, you will watch and respond to the videos made by your peers.
 Before class on Thurs.
 4 Dec., you will watch *all* the videos.
 After watching a video, you will write down the following for each one.
+(I recommend writing your responses onto a computer instead of a paper notebook, since you will later add them as comments online.)

 1. One substantive similarity between the presenter's project and your own.
 2. One question you have about the project.
 3. One idea or suggestion you have for the presenter as they finish their project.

 Bring these similarities, questions, and suggestions with you to class, and you will use them as the basis to discuss the projects in your groups.
-You'll also use these as the start of our Q&A session for the panel presentations.

 **At the end of the class, you can post your three items as a comment attached to your classmate's video on Stream.** *I'll read over each response and will include this as part of your presentation grade.*

 **Remember**: the best comments are ones that are substantive and move the conversation forward.
 So not just "We are both working on golf data," but "In my project, I found that one challenge with golf data was that it had mostly quantitative variables.
 You're dealing with a similar challenge."
 And not just "What do you plan to do next?" but "When you model your data with a random forest classifier, do you plan to limit the size of your decision trees?"
 These comments can be genuinely helpful feedback for your classmates, so give the feedback that you would like to receive!

-## Panel Discussions

-During our final exam session, we'll have panel discussions about your final projects.
-Your final projects will be due before this session begins, and all of your classmates will have watched your video presentation.

-You do *not* need to prepare a separate presentation for this session, and there is no final exam.
-Each group will take questions from the rest of the class about their videos and their final projects.
-You can use the responses you already wrote for the videos as questions for the Q&A portion.
-I will explain more about the format in class. *Participation in the panel discussion is part of the presentation grade.*

-The goal of these discussions is to reflect on what you accomplished in your project and compare that to what you had initially planned.

 ## Requirements

 - Your video presentation, uploaded to the OneDrive folder
 - Your written summary, submitted as PDF to the Sakai assignment
+- Your Scholars Day slide, added to our group slideshow on OneDrive
 - Responses for each video, brought with you to class on Thurs.
-4 Dec.
-- Participation in the panel discussions on Dec.
-13 at 2pm
+23 Apr.
+- Attendance at the CIS Open House on Scholars Day, Tues.
+28 Apr 2pm–3:50pm